-The CoR Research Leader Fellowship Program will be 18 months in duration, with appointments of a cohort of 3-5 fellows to be made at the APLU CoR Summer Meeting each year.
-This timeline enables one cohort to overlap with another cohort of fellows for 6 months, allowing for onboarding of a new cohort by the previous cohort, peer mentoring, and other exchanges among cohort members.
-The 18-month term will also enable Fellows to conduct their campus visits, participate in the identified meetings and conference, and then complete a project to contribute to future training and literature related to research capacity and competitiveness.
+The CoR Research Leader Fellowship Program will be 12 months in duration, with appointments of a cohort of 5 to 8 Fellows to be made at the APLU CoR Summer Meeting each year.
+The 12-month term will also enable Fellows to conduct 2-3 campus visits, participate in the identified meetings and conferences, and complete a project to contribute to future training and literature related to research capacity and competitiveness.

 The CoR Research Leader Fellowship is not a monetary award; rather, it is a structured program that provides coordination, networking, training materials, and guidance.
 Fellows and APLU member institutions will benefit from the CoR Research Leader Fellowship Program through increased skills and knowledge in new areas that will not only benefit the individual, but will contribute new, effective practices and perspectives to the research leader's home institution.
 Fellows will gain essential knowledge through visiting institutions with different cultures and adaptive practices; develop a broad professional network along with leadership and collaborative problem-solving skills; and contribute to a growing professional literature base on practices and approaches to competitive research support, infrastructure, and capacity.

 DEADLINE for applications for CoR Research Leadership Fellowship program delayed: Given the demands resulting from the pandemic we are extending the deadline to apply for the CoR Research Leader Fellowship Program until May 1, 2020.

 Applications for the initial CoR Research Leader Fellowship Program will be accepted electronically (a single PDF document is required) by 5 p.m.
 PT on May 1, 2020.